Enable's half-sister Zilfee digs deep to get off the mark on all-weather debut - just like her uber famous sibling

 The front two pulled clear of odds-on favourite Kitty Furnival in third, and on this evidence the latest runner out of Concentric has clearly inherited at least some of her famous older sibling’s tremendous talent.

-Enable, who was by Nathaniel, won 15 times for Juddmonte and John Gosden, most notably back-to-back Arc de Triomphes, but also three King Georges, the Oaks and Irish Oaks, the Yorkshire Oaks twice, the Coral-Eclipse and Breeders’ Cup Turf.
+Enable, who was by Nathaniel, won 15 times for Juddmonte and Godolphin, most notably back-to-back Arc de Triomphes, but also three King Georges, the Oaks and Irish Oaks, the Yorkshire Oaks twice, the Coral-Eclipse and Breeders’ Cup Turf.

 Enable also made a winning debut on the all-weather, in her case at Newcastle over a mile, and indeed she was unbeaten on artificial surfaces as she won the September Stakes at Kempton in 2020 as a warm-up for another crack at nailing a third Arc.